Concrete MPa Grades Australia: 20 MPa, 25 MPa, 32 MPa, 40 MPa

 Grade vs Price: Is Upgrading Worth It?

-Example: Upgrading from N25 to N32 for a 4m³ Driveway in Blacktown
+Example: Upgrading from 25 MPa to 32 MPa for a 4m³ Driveway in Blacktown

-For a driveway expected to last 20–30 years, $88 is a low premium for 28% more compressive strength.
-If the driveway is in a flood-prone area, near a pool, or will carry a van or small truck regularly, N32 is the right call.
+For a driveway expected to last 20–30 years, that is a modest premium for higher compressive strength.
+If the driveway is in a flood-prone area, near a pool, or will carry a van or small truck regularly, 32 MPa is the right call.

-The decision rule is simple: if the upgrade costs less than $150 on your total pour, go higher.
+The decision rule is simple: if the driveway has heavy loads, exposure, or engineer risk, choose the higher MPa grade.
 For most Sydney residential projects under 6m³, the grade upgrade pays for itself in reduced maintenance and longer service life.

 Need to calculate exactly how much concrete you need first?
 Use the MixHub calculator to get volume, grade recommendation, and a Sydney price estimate in one step.